possibilities/cliable/README.md

 ### `CommandSpec`

-`name` _type: string, required_

-  The name of the command and any positional arguments.
-Passed through to [`yargs#command`](https://github.com/yargs/yargs#commandcmd-desc-builder-handler).
+_Passed through to [`yargs#command`](https://github.com/yargs/yargs#commandcmd-desc-builder-handler) unless otherwise noted_

 `description` _type: string, optional_

-  A description of the command used when showing help text.
-Passed through to [`yargs#command`](https://github.com/yargs/yargs#commandcmd-desc-builder-handler).
+  A description of the command used when showing help text

 `options` _type: object, optional_

   An object describing the command command's options.
-Passed through to [`yargs#command`](https://github.com/yargs/yargs#commandcmd-desc-builder-handler).

 `handler` _type: array[function], required_

   A list of functions should be run by the command.
 The functions are expected to return a list of lightweight side effect objects that are processed by one the `sideEffectProcessors`.
 See [SideEffect](#sideeffect).

+`requiredArgs` _type: Array[string], optional_

+  A list of additional required arguments.
+This can be used if your command can have commands of their own or for accepting additional input.

 TODO `dependencyResolvers` _type: object, optional_